Off Ice Programs

 Keep in mind:

-- Class starts PROMPTLY at 6:50pm, so please be ready and in class as soon as possible!
+- Class starts PROMPTLY at 5:30pm, so please arrive early and be stationed in the classroom on time!

 - The course content, registration fee, and tuition cost are all introductory and are subject to change each season!
 Stay tuned for new and exciting courses offered this summer!